NoelDeMartin/soukai/docs/guide/defining-models.md

 }
 ```

-The interpretation of what this string means will depend on the engine being used (it could be the name of a database collection, or a url to a storage location).
+The interpretation of what this string means will depend on the engine you're using.
+It could be the name of a database collection, or a url to a storage location.

 If this property is omitted, the name of the collection will be inferred from the model name.
 This means this property will be available at runtime whether you defined it or not.